Was There An Iron Infusion Lawsuit Against Injectafer?

 • Pedal edema

-Injectafer claims are being pursued against the drug companies responsible for the development and sale of the iron infusion treatment.
+Injectafer claims were pursued against the drug companies responsible for the development and sale of the iron infusion treatment.

-Lawsuits are not being pursued against individual doctors who prescribed or administered the IV iron injections, as medical providers were also provided false and misleading information.
+Lawsuits were not being pursued against individual doctors who prescribed or administered the IV iron injections, as medical providers were also provided false and misleading information.

-• American Regent, Inc. is listed as the official manufacturer of Injectafer, and is a subsidiary of Luitpold Pharmaceuticals and the parent company Daiichi Sankyo.
+• American Regent, Inc. was listed as the official manufacturer of Injectafer, and is a subsidiary of Luitpold Pharmaceuticals and the parent company Daiichi Sankyo.

 • Luitpold Pharmaceuticals filed the New Drug Application for Injectafer, and was the parent company for American Regent for the first five years Injectafer was on the market.
 On 12/31/2018, Luitpold merged itself into its subsidiary, and renamed the resulting company American Regent.